 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Due to the uncertainty of the business in which the Company operates, projections of future profitability are difficult and past profitability is not necessarily indicative of future profitability.
 The Company does not believe it is more likely than not that the deferred tax assets will be realized, and accordingly, the Company recorded a valuation allowance of \$1.6 million and \$4.6 million for the years ended December 31, 2019 and 2020, respectively.
 As of December 31, 2020, the Company had net operating loss carryforward of approximately \$8.7 million for federal income tax purposes, \$3.6 million for foreign income tax purposes and \$2.1 million for state income tax purposes.
 These may be used to offset future taxable income.
 The federal net operation loss carryforward can be carried forward indefinitely while the state net operating loss carryforward will begin to expire in varying amounts in 2038.
 The Company also has research and development credits of approximately \$0.4 million and \$0.1 million for federal and state income taxes purposes, respectively.
 The federal credits may be used to offset future taxable income taxes purposes, respectively.
 The federal credits may be used to offset future taxable income taxes purposes, respectively.
+The federal credits may be used to offset future taxable income taxes purposes, respectively.
+The federal credits may be used to offset future taxable income taxes purposes, respectively.
 The federal credits may be used to offset future taxable income and will begin to expire in varying amounts in 2038.
-The state credits may be used to offset future taxable income and will begin to expire in varying amounts in 2038.
-The state credits may be used to offset future taxable income and will begin to expire in varying amounts in 2038.
+The state credits may be used to offset future taxable income and will begin to expire in varying amounts in 2038